10-301 + 10-601, Fall 2023

 Here are some important notes regarding grading of these polls:

-Your submission of our various exit polls will also count towards your participation grade.
-There will be one exit poll for each homework assignment and one for each exam; these will be released alongside the corresponding homework assignment or the day after the corresponding exam.
-You will receive full credit for any exit poll filled in within one week of the homework assignment due date or exam date.
+Your submission of our various exit polls (out-of-class polls) will also count towards your participation grade.
+We sometimes include exit poll after homework assignments or exams.
+You will receive full credit for any exit poll filled in within one week of the release of the poll.

 Practice Problems are optional.
 These problems will be released as a PDF.
 We will include the solutions for them as well.
 Some of these problems are exam-style and some are homework-style.
 The latter type are longer in form than we would typically include on an exam, but are still good practice.